phantom-profile/OOP_patterns/dry_kiss_solid/README.md

     Class Animal
-        def eat; end # needed for all animals, ok def walk; end # needed only for walking animals def swim; end # needed only for swimming animals end
+        def eat; end # needed for all animals, ok def walk; end # needed only for walking animals, wrong def swim; end # needed only for swimming animals, wrong end

     # correct.
 Only needed interfaces for classes